 The treated Battle Scars heals as you finish activating this Effect.
 If used on a Battle Scar caused by an Unstabilized Injury, that Injury is Stabilized.

-Exert your Mind and spend a minute.
-Select a Living target within arm's reach.
-Select a Battle Scar on your target to treat.
+Exert your Mind (unless you win a coin flip) and spend a minute.
+You must actively and obviously use a staff or ring. to activate this Effect.
+Select a Battle Scar on yourself to treat.

 The treated Battle Scar heals as you finish activating this Effect.

 Exert your Mind and spend a minute.
-Select a Living target within arm's reach.
-You must use up chess bishop in order to activate this Effect.
+Select a Living or Animate target within arm's reach.
 Select a Battle Scar on your target to treat.

 The treated Battle Scar heals as you finish activating this Effect.

-Use up this Jar of Honey and spend a minute.
+Use up this chocolate pumpkin and spend a minute.
 Select up to four Battle Scars on yourself to treat.

 The treated Battle Scars heals as you finish activating this Effect.
 If used on a Battle Scar caused by an Unstabilized Injury, that Injury is Stabilized.